If you’ve been riding around Watopia and wondered about those bikes covered in lights – then you have just seen the Tron Bike.

 - Height: 110m

 Alpe du Zwift, on the other hand, is the longest climb on Zwift and a virtual replica of Alpe d’Huez.

 It is 1,143 metres high and would require 48 rides.
 On the way, you’ll also collect a bunch of badges for climbing the Alpe.

 It is worth noting that the Alpe take most riders around an hour to climb.
 And this is going at a good pace.

-So 48 hours of constant climbing will get you the coveted Z1 Tron Bike.
+So 48 hours of constant climbing will get you the coveted Concept Z1, known by everyone as the Tron Bike.